agsb/immu/Details.md

   Jump to WR

-NEST: (aka DOCOLON, at start of words)
+NEST: (aka ENTER, DOCOLON, at start of words)
   Push IP onto call stack
   Set IP to point to the first address of the called routine Execute NEXT

-UNNEST: (aka SEMMIS, at end of words)
+UNNEST: (aka EXIT, SEMIS, at end of words)
   Pull IP from call stack
   Execute NEXT